agentcommunity/AgentInterfaceDiscovery/README.md

 └── scripts/                # Generation and build scripts
 ```

-A key design feature is the separation of browser-safe and Node.js-specific code. [`packages/core/src/common.ts`](./packages/core/src/common.ts) contains pure data transformation logic (`buildManifest`, `buildTxtRecord`) that can run in any JavaScript environment. [`packages/core/src/generator.ts`](./packages/core/src/generator.ts) contains file system operations (`writeManifest`) and is intended for Node.js environments only.
+A key design feature is the separation of browser-safe and Node.js-specific code. [`packages/aid-core/src/common.ts`](./packages/aid-core/src/common.ts) contains pure data transformation logic (`buildManifest`, `buildTxtRecord`) that can run in any JavaScript environment. [`packages/aid-core/src/generator.ts`](./packages/aid-core/src/generator.ts) contains file system operations (`writeManifest`) and is intended for Node.js environments only.
 This ensures the library is lightweight and versatile.

 ## Development Workflow

 To make changes to the AID manifest structure, follow this workflow:

-1.  **Modify the Schema:** Make your changes to the Zod schemas in [`packages/core/src/schemas.ts`](./packages/core/src/schemas.ts).
+1.  **Modify the Schema:** Make your changes to the Zod schemas in [`packages/aid-core/src/schemas.ts`](./packages/aid-core/src/schemas.ts).
-2.  **Update Types:** The TypeScript types in [`packages/core/src/types.ts`](./packages/core/src/types.ts) will update automatically as they are inferred from the schemas.
+2.  **Update Types:** The TypeScript types in [`packages/aid-core/src/types.ts`](./packages/aid-core/src/types.ts) will update automatically as they are inferred from the schemas.
 You may need to adjust code that uses these types.
 3.  **Regenerate the JSON Schema:** Run the generator script to create an updated `aid.schema.json`.
     ```bash
-    pnpm -F @agentcommunity/aid-core run schema:generate
+    pnpm run build:schema
     ```
 4.  **Commit Changes:** Commit all modified files, including `schemas.ts`, `types.ts`, and the newly generated [`packages/aid-schema/aid.schema.json`](./packages/aid-schema/aid.schema.json).
 5.  **Push to `main`:** Pushing to the `main` branch will trigger the `sync-schema.yml` GitHub Action, which automatically pushes the updated `aid.schema.json` to the public `agentcommunity/docs` repository.